This information will help you care for your Heimlich valve when you leave the hospital.

 - Cough deeply.
-This will help get rid of any extra air that may have flowed from your lung into your chest.
+This will help get rid of any extra air that may have built up in your pleural space while disconnecting your Heimlich valve.

 - Call your doctor’s office.

-- If your skin around the chest tube is red, puffy, or feels warm and painful when you touch it
+- Your skin around the chest tube is red, puffy, or feels warm and painful when you touch it

-- If you have pain that is not relieved by your pain medication
+- You have pain that is not relieved by your pain medication

-- If the amount of drainage from the chest tube significantly increases
+- The amount of drainage from the chest tube increases